deltabear/Bamazon/README.md

 * A virtual storefront CLI app, minus any evil corporations.

-This would not have been completed without the [video tutorial generously put up on Youtube](https://youtu.be/gfTS4A8WHHE) - for free- by [Dcoxmen](https://github.com/Dcoxmen)

 * Made with `Node.js`, `MySQL`, `Inquirer`, `Keys`, and `Javascript`

 ## To Use: